 I believe it is imperative to be attuned to the role of culture, race, ethnicity, religion, gender identity, and sexual orientation in understanding who you are.
 As such, you will find that my practice is informed by an understanding of intersectionality and that this perspective is integrated into every aspect of our work together.

 Get in touch

-Reaching out to a therapist can sometimes feel like a daunting process and I am happy to support you through that.
+Reaching out to a therapist can feel like a daunting process and I am happy to support you through it.
 During an initial phone call, we can speak about your needs and concerns, and I'll answer any questions you may have.

 I completed my undergraduate degree at Washington University in St. Louis where I studied psychology and women and gender studies, and did research on the impact of post 9/11 stereotyping.
 I attended the Ferkauf Graduate School of Psychology at Yeshiva University where I received my masters and doctoral degrees.
 My dissertation focused on the impact of racism and colorism on the body image concerns of women of color through the lens of Objectification Theory.

 During graduate school, I received clinical training at several major hospitals and outpatient clinics in the New York area including Mt.
 Sinai, Bronx Psychiatric Center, and Woodhull Hospital where I was afforded the opportunity to work with a diverse patient population of children and adults in both in-patient and out-patient settings.
 I also completed two years of training in college mental health at New York University’s Counseling and Wellness Services, and stayed on to work as a staff psychologist specializing in substance abuse, trauma, and gender/sexuality.